 He was soon teaching and in 1877 he began to investigate Japan’s volcanoes.
 A year later he turned his attention to earthquakes and the one in the Tokyo/Yokohama area that took place on 22 February 1880 was to be the turning point in John’s career.
-Jointly founding the Seismological Society of Japan, and means were found to detect and measure earthquakes.
-Aa a result of this work, John Milne is generally credited with the invention of the horizontal pendulum seismograph.
+He jointly founded the Seismological Society of Japan, and created a means to detect and measure the scale of earthquakes.
+As a result of this work, John Milne is generally credited with the invention of the horizontal pendulum seismograph.

 John Milne died of Bright’s Disease at Shide Hill on 31 July 1913 and was buried at St Paul Newport Isle of Wight alongside his mother and step-father.
-After John’s death, Toné’s health also deteriorated and she returned to Hakodate in Japan, where she lived until she passed away in 1919.
-There were no children.
+After John’s death, Toné’s health also deteriorated and she returned to Hakodate in Japan in 1919, where she passed away in 1925.
+There were no children of the marriage.

-This article is by necessity quite brief, more information can be found in a book about his life and times ‘John Milne – the Man who mapped the shaking earth’ was published in 2007 by the Craven & Pendle Geological Society.
+More information can be found in a book about his life and times ‘John Milne – the Man who mapped the shaking earth’ which was published in 2007 by the Craven & Pendle Geological Society.
 Extremely well researched by the author Paul Kabrna, the book can be purchased at a very reasonable price either from the society or online from Amazon.

 Many thanks go to Paul Kabrna for much of the information in this article about a member of the extended Reffell family.
 Other material researched by John Reffell.